chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 ### Shortened IDs (*-substitution)
 Writing out the game ID prefix over and over for your cues is quite annoying.
-That's why there's a shorthand syntax to substitute the current game's name in, called *-substitution (star-substitution).
+That's why there's a shorthand syntax to substitute the current game's ID in, called *-substitution (star-substitution).
 Every instance of an asterisk `*` will be replaced with the parent game's ID.

-The only IDs that are star-substituable are cue/pattern IDs, response IDs, and IDs used in `CuePointerObjects`.
+The only IDs that are star-substitutable are cue/pattern IDs, response IDs, and IDs used in `CuePointerObjects`.

 Examples (`coolGame` is the game ID):<br>
 `coolGame/buzzer` can be shortened to `*/buzzer`<br>